asyraf9/bootstrap-sidebar/README.md

 ###Changelog:
+v0.2.0:
+1. CSS overrides to allow unresponsive top navbar menu items with the 'navbar-static' class (refer index.html)
+2. Renamed 'sidebar-show-<size>' to 'sidebar-<size>-show' for consistency with column classes

 v0.1.0:

 1. Right sidebar now fully tested. make sure your right sidebar is after your 'main' content in your HTML if you want to make it a permanent sidebar at any screen size.